stoerr/til/AdobeAEM/AEMLiveCopy.md

 - If a page is deleted it's excluded from the livecopy.
 To be recreated this exclusion has to be removed (root page properties at Live Copy tab).
+- CAUTION: The rolled out components a live copy page also have a cq:LiveRelationship mixin. -> more is necessary